-34 Important Down Syndrome Statistics & Facts to Be Aware Of
+33 Critical Down Syndrome Statistics & Facts for 2021

-It is a well-known fact that our genes determine our physiological features.
-They hold the information about everything, from teeth arrangement and eye color to our most distinguished psychological preferences.
+It’s a well-known fact that our genes determine our features.
+They hold the information about everything, from teeth arrangement and eye color to our most distinguished psychological makeup.

-Since it was clinically recognized over 150 years ago, Down syndrome (DS) has been the most researched, described, and scientifically presented genetic indisposition.
-However, there’s a lot of misinformation about this condition, due to the commonly attached stereotype.
+Since its discovery over 150 years ago, Down syndrome (DS) has been the most researched, described, and scientifically presented genetic disorder.
+That said, there’s still a lot of misinformation about the condition.
+Let’s clear that up.

 1. Down syndrome is a genetic condition.